Gregwar/Formidable/README.md

 This will force the text to be at least 10 characters long when the server-side constraints will be checked.

 Want a CAPTCHA to secure your form?
-No problem:

 ```html
 <input type="captcha" name="code" />